DannyBoyNYC/CMS/readme.md

 Installed the starter pack first.
 A 'mono-repo' that includes both the Gatsby site and the CMS.

+Packaged Demo - `yetanother-gatsby-starter-netlify-cms` - "/" and "admin"

 Pros
 * Good integration with Netlify
 * Good integration with Cloudinary for images
+* co-location in your repo makes devloping previews easy

 Cons
 * Difficult to incorporate into an exiting site (much config.yml)